awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/idt-troubleshooting.md

 + If the Greengrass logs indicate that the Greengrass CLI deployment isn't complete, do the following:
   + Verify that `bash` is installed on the device under test\.
   + If your `userdata.json` file includes the `GreengrassCliVersion` configuration parameter, remove it\.
 This parameter is deprecated in IDT v4\.1\.0 and later versions\.
 For more information, see [Configure userdata\.json](set-config.md#userdata-config)\.
++ If the Lambda deployment test failed with an error message of "Validating Lambda publish: time out" and you receive an error in the test log file \(`idt-gg2-lambda-function-idt-<resource-id>.log`\) that says `Error: Could not find or load main class com.amazonaws.greengrass.runtime.LambdaRuntime.`, do the following:
+  + Verify what folder was used for `InstallationDirRootOnDevice` in the `userdata.json` file\.
+  + Make sure the correct user permissions are set up on your device\.
+For more details, see [Configure user permissions on your device](https://docs.aws.amazon.com/greengrass/v2/developerguide/device-config-setup.html#root-access)\.

 ### Version check errors<a name="version-compatibility-check-failure"></a>